AdamSobieski/Narratology/Content/CSVAI.md

 ### Loading Data Into Model Context Protocol Servers and Agents

-One approach for exploration involves that dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers could search for, retrieve, and load CSV data providing CSVW and CSVAI metadata.
+One approach for exploration involves that dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers or agents could search for, retrieve, and load CSV data providing CSVW and CSVAI metadata.
 "Dynamic", as used here, means that MCP servers could send clients `tools/list_changed` notifications, lists of available [tools](https://modelcontextprotocol.io/docs/learn/server-concepts#tools) could change, during the course of natural-language or multimodal conversations.

 ### Generating Model Context Protocol Servers and Agents

-Another approach for exploration involves that dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers could be automatically generated for and from CSV data providing CSVW and CSVAI metadata.
+Another approach for exploration involves that dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers or agents could be automatically generated for and from CSV data providing CSVW and CSVAI metadata.

 ### Web Browsers